Wait for the screen to turn green, and click!

 Common uses of Reaction Speed Test

-An online reaction time test is a simple way to monitor an individual’s reaction time.
+An online reaction tspeed test is a simple way to monitor an individual’s reaction time.
 Reaction times are commonly studied in sports, car safety, education realms and many other fields.
-Researchers have found that reaction time tests are among the best predictors of accidents at home or on the road, attention skills in schoolchildren, job performance, cognitive impairment and susceptibility to certain diseases.
+Researchers have found that reaction time tests are among the best predictors of accidents at home or on the road, attention skills in school-children, job performance, cognitive impairment and susceptibility to certain diseases.

 The reactions speed test works by measuring how quickly a person can react or respond typically after being given some kind of stimulus.
 For example, if researchers want to measure someone’s reaction speed while driving they will show them an object on their screen which could be anything from a change in color to an animal running out into the road then the driver has to move the steering wheel to avoid hitting it.

-- Test your Spacebar Tapping Speed with Spacebar Tester
+- Test your Spacebar Tapping Speed with Spacebar Click Speed Tester

 How fast can you react? – Find your accurate reaction speed

 This test is a simple way to measure your reaction timing, or how fast you can react to a sensory stimulus.
 People with faster reaction times tend to have better hand-eye coordination and are more likely to excel at sports requiring good reflexes.

 Individuals from different age groups will react differently as their ‘reaction time’ changes as they get older.
 The reaction time test here has also been designed to test the reaction times of people from different age groups.
 Reaction times are usually measured in increments of hundredths of a second, so reaction times below 0.100 seconds are rounded up to 0.100 seconds.